margatampu/laravel-inspector/README.md

 $ php artisan vendor:publish --provider="MargaTampu\LaravelInspector\InspectorServiceProvider"
 ```

-__Lumen__: For Lumen, you need to copi file manually to your config folder and enable it in `bootstrap/app.php`:
+__Lumen__: For Lumen, you need to copy file manually to your config folder and enable it in `bootstrap/app.php`:

 ```php
 $app->configure('inspector');